 The valuation allowance for the mortgage portfolio as of June 30, 2007 was based on (i) pricing indicators for multiple pools of our home lending portfolio that we obtained from a major market participant on two separate occasions in mid-June and early July 2007 and (ii) an offer from a private equity investor to purchase a portion of the portfolio comprised of a representative cross section of the entire portfolio.
 Both the pricing indicators from the major market participant and the bid from the private equity investor were within comparable value ranges.
-There were few observable portfolio sale transactions that were completed were at levels in excess of par value and were dismissed as not being relevant estimates of fair value as at June 30, 2007 due to the changed market conditions.
+There were few observable portfolio sale transactions in the weeks preceding June 30, 2007.
+Those transactions that were completed were at levels in excess of par value and were dismissed as not being relevant estimates of fair value as at June 30, 2007 due to the changed market conditions.